Anna Karenina: Comparisons of translations

 In In Quest Of Tolstoy (2008), Hughes McLean devotes a full chapter ("Which English Anna?") comparing different translations of Anna Karenina.
 His conclusion, after comparing seven translations, is that "the PV [Pevear and Volokhonsky] translation, while perfectly adequate, is in my view not consistently or unequivocally superior to others in the market."
 He states his recommendations in the last two pages of the survey: "None of the existing translations is actively bad ...
 One's choice ... must therefore be based on nuances, subtleties, and refinements."
 He eliminates the Maudes for "disturbing errors" and "did not find either the Margashack or Carmichael ever superior to the others, and the lack of notes is a drawback."
 On Edmonds's version he states: "her version has no notes at all and all too frequently errs in the direction of making Tolstoy's 'robust awkwardness' conform to the translator's notion of good English style."

 McLean's recommendations are the Kent–Berberova revision of Garnett's translation and the Pevear and Volokhonsky version.
 "I consider the GKB [Garnett–Kent–Berberova] a very good version, even though it is based on an out-of-date Russian text.
 Kent and Berberova did a much more thorough and careful revision of Garnett's translation than Gibian did of the Maude one, and they have supplied fairly full notes, conveniently printed at the bottom of the page."
 McLean takes Pevear and Volokhonsky to task for not using the best critical text (the "Zaidenshnur–Zhdanov text") and offering flawed notes without consulting C.J.
 Turner's A Karenina Companion (1993), although he calls their version "certainly a good translation."

 Reviewing the translations by Bartlett and Schwartz for The New York Times Book Review, Masha Gessen noted that each new translation of Anna Karenina ended up highlighting an aspect of Tolstoy's "variable voice" in the novel, and thus, "The Tolstoy of Garnett... is a monocled British gentleman who is simply incapable of taking his characters as seriously as they take themselves.
 Pevear and Volokhonsky... created a reasonable, calm storyteller who communicated in conversational American English.
 Rosamund Bartlett... creates an updated ironic-Brit version of Tolstoy.
 Marian Schwartz... has produced what is probably the least smooth-talking and most contradictory Tolstoy yet."
-Gessen found Schwartz's translation to be formally closer to the original Russian, but often weighed down with details as a result; Bartlett's translation, like Pevear and Volokhonsky's, was rendered in more idiomatic English and more readable.
+Gessen found Schwartz's translation to be formally closer to the original Russian, but often weighed down with details as a result; and found Bartlett's translation, like Pevear and Volokhonsky's, to be rendered in more idiomatic English and more readable.